 Melissa Sawyer is a partner in Sullivan & Cromwell LLP’s Mergers & Acquisitions Group.
 In addition to advising clients on public and private M&A transactions, joint ventures and strategic alliances, she also regularly advises clients on corporate governance, activism and takeover defense matters.
 Ms. Sawyer’s experience spans multiple industries, including consumer and retail, industrials, medtech, insurance and cybersecurity.

 Ms. Sawyer has been recognized repeatedly as a leading M&A advisor.
-For example, in 2014 and 2015, Ms. Sawyer was recognized by Chambers USA as a Corporate M&A “Up and Coming” lawyer.
-In 2015 she was also named as a “Dealmaker of the Week” by The American Lawyer and a Rising Star by IFLR1000, and was recognized for Mergers & Acquisitions, Corporate Governance and Compliance, and Business/Corporate by New York Super Lawyers in addition to being chosen as an Empire State Counsel Honoree by the New York State Bar Association.
+In 2016, Ms. Sawyer was selected by Super Lawyers as a “Top Woman Attorney in New York.”
+In 2014 and 2015, Ms. Sawyer was recognized by Chambers USA as a Corporate M&A “Up and Coming” lawyer.
+She was named a 2017 Rising Star by IFLR1000 and a 2015 “Dealmaker of the Week” by The American Lawyer, and was recognized for Mergers & Acquisitions, Corporate Governance and Compliance, and Business/Corporate by New York Super Lawyers in addition to being chosen as an Empire State Counsel Honoree by the New York State Bar Association.

-In the past twelve months alone, Ms. Sawyer has advised Apollo Education Group in its pending $1.1 billion going private transaction and on corporate governance matters related to its ongoing business transformation; Sotheby’s in its acquisition of Art Agency, Partners; Cablevision in its pending sale to Altice; Cytec in its sale to Solvay; UnitedHealth Group in its acquisition of Catamaran; Tokio Marine in its acquisition of HCC; BBA Aviation in its acquisition of Landmark Aviation; CONMED in its acquisition of SurgiQuest; Diageo in its sale of Bushmills to, and acquisition of Tequila Don Julio from, Casa Cuervo; and Bessemer in the pending Hubbell reclassification transaction, among other matters.
+In the past two years alone, Ms. Sawyer has advised AT&T in its $108.7 billion pending acquisition of Time Warner Inc.; Nike in its strategic partnership to establish a new apparel supply chain company with Apollo Global Management; Apollo Education Group in its $1.1 billion going private transaction and on corporate governance matters related to its ongoing business transformation; Sotheby’s in its repurchase of 2.05 million shares of its common stock from funds managed by Marcato Capital Management, its acquisition of Art Agency, Partners, its support agreement with Taikang Insurance Group and on other ongoing governance matters; Cablevision in its sale to Altice; Cytec in its sale to Solvay; UnitedHealth Group in its acquisition of Catamaran; Tokio Marine in its acquisition of HCC; BBA Aviation in its acquisition of Landmark Aviation and sale of FBOs to KSL; CONMED in its acquisition of SurgiQuest; Diageo in its sale of Bushmills to, and acquisition of Tequila Don Julio from, Casa Cuervo; and Bessemer in the Hubbell reclassification transaction, among other matters.

 Ms. Sawyer is currently a Lecturer in Law at Columbia Law School, a Fellow of the American Bar Foundation, and Secretary of the Mergers, Acquisitions & Corporate Control Contests Committee of the New York City Bar Association.